hashicorp/terraform-provider-azuread/docs/resources/invitation.md

 `user_message_info` block supports the following:

 * `cc_recipients` - (Optional) Additional recipients the invitation message should be sent to.
 Currently only 1 additional recipient is supported by Azure.
-* `customized_message_body` - (Optional) Customized message body you want to send if you don't want the default message.
+* `customised_message_body` - (Optional) Customised message body you want to send if you don't want the default message.
 * `message_language` - (Optional) Language the message will be sent in.
 The value specified must be in ISO 639 format.
 Defaults to `en-US`.